Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 Nouns take a singular - plural distinction.
 - For "living" nouns, this is easiest -- the "e" changes to "a" or (rarely) "ii" as appropriate.
 No other changes are made.
 - for "present" nouns, "i" is added as a suffix, forming a dipthong with the previous letter.
 That allows /ei/ and /oi/ -- but only as word-endinggs, not anywhere else within a word
 - "absent" nouns that take the plural do so by reducing ii to i.

+Nouns also fall into several cases.
+These "cases" are formed by infixing prepositions:
+- nominative-accusative -- used for the subject and object of a sentence.
+Also used for thing being directly addressed.
+    - blank marking
+- genitive -- used for statements of possession, composition, and conceptual (but not physical) origin.
+Also used to represent the concept of a noun being placed on top of another or "based on" it.
+    - infix "sai"
+- locative -- used for containment and location / proximity in time or space.
+Also used to convey the sense of being below.
+    - infix "gho"
+- instrumentative-ablative -- used when the noun is used as an instrument for a goal (i.e. fighting with-swords).
+Also used to convey purpose in an ablative sense (i.e. fighting for freedom)
+    - infix "nghae"
+- accompanative -- used for physical accompaniment in time or space.
+Also used to indicate motion towards a concept or place in space or time
+    - infix "kthii"
+- from-ative -- used to indicate motion away from a concept or place in space or time
+    - infix "thwho"
+- through-ative -- used to indicate motion through or between from a concept or place in space or time.
+Also used to convey action or motion during a period of time.
+    - infix "sno"
+- before-ative -- used to indicate presence in front of (in space) or before (in time)
+    - infix "nlae"
+- after-ative -- used to indicate presence behind (in space) or after (in time)
+    - infix "zhii"

 ### Adjectives
-"Simple adjectives" have the same structure (i.e. endings) as nouns, and change the same way nouns do grammatically for agreement with class.
-Note that agreement with number is not done during infixing.
+"Simple adjectives" have the same structure (i.e. endings) as nouns, and change the same way nouns do grammatically for agreement with class, except that they do not take case infixes.
+Note that agreement with number is not done during infixing either.

 There is a fixed set of "infix adjectives" that instead operate on nouns as infixes after the stressed syllable.
 After the infix operation, the formerly stressed syllable **still receives stress**, which allows easily distinguishing an infixed word from a root.
 This area of the language is not very productive -- few words tend to be added or removed from it.

 ### Adverbs formed from Adjectives
 "Simple adverbs".
 These are formed by
-- removing of the final vowel, if the word would end on a valid consonant (lh, dh, m, nh, or sh) and has at least 2 sylables.
+- removing of the final vowel, if the word would end on a valid consonant (lh, dh, m, nh, or sh) and has at least 2 syllables.
 The stress does not move when this happens.
 - otherwise, the stress moves to the final syllable to indicate that the word is now an adverb.
 This stress change is not written, but remains implicit.

 These and tend to go directly before the thing they modify.